About Dr. Yost

 As a physician, I have seen the limitations of a medical system based on ” a pill for an ill” approach, i.e. treating the symptoms with strong medications but not addressing the underlying causes of a person’s illness.
 People come to see me with their own unique experience of illness and not a pre-packaged disease.
 They come because they want to feel better, have more energy and have a better life and if possible do this with fewer medication or possibly none at all.

 I believe in the famous words of the distinguished British physician of the late 19th and early 20th century Sir William Osler, “It is much more important to know what sort of patient has a disease than what sort of disease a patient has.”
 No one’s autoimmune disease is the same as anyone else’s.
-The same goes for gastrointestinal problems, diabetes, weight issues or any other condition.
+The same goes for gastrointestinal problems, diabetes, weight issues, mood and anxiety disorders, or any other condition.
 This is the essence of Functional Medicine, a personalized medicine approach for each person bases on their description of how things started as well as their unique genetic and biochemical makeup .
 My appointments are longer than a primary care physician so I can get to know the person by hearing the story of their health concerns and also take the time to explain what I think will be helpful for them and what the tests mean.

 As a physician who practices Functional Medicine, Lifestyle Medicine and Integrative Medicine, my training and experience tells me that there is a better way to address chronic health problems than hormone replacement, pain medications and diet pills.
 I have seen these treatments lead to false promises and frequent side effects.
 No one really wants to be dependent on a medication for the long term or for the rest of their lives.
 I have seen inexpensive lifestyle changes empower people to take control of their health and believe they can make these changes habits for life.
 Together, we can work towards optimum health and wellness and a long and active life.